pex-x/Unix2080Commands/README.md

 ## Terms discussed in class:
+**Main Idea of Open Source**
+The main idea behind open-source is to allow users to see the code they trust for their workflow.

 **Operating System**: The OS is a resource
 manager, software that sits between the user and the hardware, the housekeeper of the machine,
 or an extension of the hardware.